 Under the Policy, the Human Rights Officer is responsible for coordinating a training and education strategy for students and employees on harassment and discrimination prevention.
-Table 2 sets out the education provided in 2015-16 along with comparative information for prior years.
+Table 2 sets out the education provided in 2016-17 along with comparative information from prior years.

-In 2012-13 and 2013-14, the amount of education provided at the University was elevated over prior years to provide the University Community with a broad and comprehensive program of education.
-The education was presented primarily by Ms. Corinn Bell, LL.B, LL.M..
+Since 2012-13, the University has been offering the University Community a broad and comprehensive program of education.
+The education is presented primarily by Ms. Corinn Bell, LL.B, LL.M.
 Ms. Bell is a leading expert in human rights law and human rights training.
-Her educational program was developed with input from the University's General Counsel and me.
-In addition to Ms. Bell, education sessions were presented by the University's General Counsel and me.
+Her educational program of interactive workshops was developed with input from the University's General Counsel and me.
+In addition to Ms. Bell, education sessions have been presented by the University's General Counsel and me.

-In recent years, training and education has focused on online training.
-In this regard, an online training package for members of the University's community through the University's internal website was prepared by the office of the University's General Counsel, with input from Ms. Bell and me.
+In addition to Ms. Bell's training program, training and education has focused on an online training package for members of the University's community through the University's internal website which training program was prepared by the office of the University's General Counsel, with input from Ms. Bell and me.
 The online training package was launched in May 2014.
-It is available to all members of the University Community and all new employees to the University must now take the course when they are on-boarded.
+It is available to all members of the University Community.
+All new employees to the University must now take the course when they are on-boarded.